FertigLab/CoGAPSGuide/optiona.md

 patternMarkers can run in two modes, depending on the “threshold” parameter

-If <strong>threshold=”all”</strong>, each gene is treated as a marker of one pattern (whichever it is most strongly associated with).
-The number of marker genes will always equal the number of input genes.
-If <strong>threshold=”cut”</strong>, a gene is considered a marker of a pattern if and only if it is less significant to at least one other pattern.
+If <strong>threshold="all"</strong>, each gene is treated as a marker of one pattern (whichever it is most strongly associated with).
+The number of marker genes will **always** equal the number of input genes.
+If <strong>threshold="cut"</strong>, a gene is considered a marker of a pattern if and only if it is less significant to at least one other pattern.
 Counterintuitively, this results in much shorter lists of patternMarkers and is a more convenient statistic to use when functionally annotating patterns.

 ---